Ospreys in Muskego

 Eagles in Muskego

 Bald Eagles began nesting in Muskego in 2007 in a large cottonwood tree in a remote area on the southwest side of the Big Muskego Lake.
 They successfully produced young in most years until a storm brought down the nest tree in 2017.
 Beginning in 2018, rather than building a nest in another tree, they took over the Osprey nest in one of the five constructed nesting platforms along the western shore.
 (Note: when the Ospreys migrated back that year they successfully nested on a different platform).
 A camera was previously affixed to this platform to capture Osprey nesting activity however it had become inoperable.
 Replacement cameras were installed but the Eagles had already began nesting in a tree.
 They still use the platform as a perch intermittently, and are seen fishing regularly.
+Other wildlife use the platform regularly as well, including the local ospreys.

 Bald eagles usually do not migrate great distances and often gather in favorable over-wintering areas near open water of large rivers where they find food.
 They feed primarily on fish but also feed on other birds and mammals.
 Bald Eagles are opportunistic feeders and often steal food from Ospreys and other carnivores and will also eat dead animals they encounter.